geekodour/o/content/docs/tools/plumber_manual.md

 ### dd {#dd}

 -   dd if=/dev/random of=/var/tmp/file1.db count=100 bs=1M
+-   sudo dd if=/dev/zero of=speedtest bs=1G count=50 conv=fdatasync : This should tell us how fast disk IO is happening etc.
 -   `dd` was originally to be called `cc` for "character copy", but because cc was already taken by the C compiler, the next letter in the alphabet was taken.
 -   **Quick Tip:** Creating a file of arbirary bytes `dd` : data dump `$ dd if=/dev/zero of`./mytempimage.img bs=1MB count=500= The above command generates a file mytempimage.img whose size is 500M
 -   Really understand dd